Lights, inside and out, are a beautiful part of the holiday season. But as with all electrical devices, you need to take special precautions.

 Before you deck the halls, run through this checklist to keep your holidays merry and bright.

 Discard any that are damaged.
 Frayed or cracked electrical cords or broken sockets are leading fire hazards.

 Follow the Manufacturer's Instructions

-Follow the manufacturer’s instructions for connecting multiple strings.
-The general limit is three strings.
+The general limit for connecting multiple strings is three strings.
 Light strings with stacked plugs can usually accommodate greater lengths than end-to-end connections.

 Replace Burned-Out Bulbs Promptly

 Empty sockets can cause the entire string to overheat.